 About Alexandra Choquette

 Alex Choquette’s passion for engineering started later in her high school career during a campus tour at the University of Pittsburgh.
 She immediately fell in love with engineering as a way to use her math and science skills to make an impact on society.
 Since earning her Industrial Engineering degree at the University of Pittsburgh, she has been passionate about teaching others the joy of engineering.

 “I believe that all students should be exposed to the variety of options within an engineering career.

-In addition to her passion for engineering, Alex and her husband love boating on the St. Johns River, hitting up estate sales to find antique treasures, and meeting new people in their Springfield community.
+In addition to her passion for engineering, Alex and her husband love boating on the St. Johns River in Jacksonville, FL, hitting up estate sales to find antique treasures, and meeting new people in their Springfield community.

 WHAT IS STEM/STEAM?